-1 You have configured an ODBC data source entry for each IBM DB2 database that you want to access from ER/Studio.

-- 2 You have installed the IBM DB2 Client Connection Software on your local machine - 3 You have SYSADMIN, SYSCTRL, SYSMAINT or DBADM database privileges (not OS privileges) on your local machine. - NOTE: Unlike other database platforms, local IBM DB2 data source registration requires IBM DB2 server approval. - TIP: Only DBADM privileges can be granted on databases using the GRANT statement.
+- 1 You have configured an ODBC data source entry for each IBM DB2 database that you want to access from ER/Studio. - NOTE: ER/Studio uses ODBC with IBM DB2 for connectivity purposes only.
+It does not use ODBC catalog calls: ER/Studio has complete knowledge of the DB2 system catalog. - 2 You have installed the IBM DB2 Client Connection Software on your local machine - 3 You have SYSADMIN, SYSCTRL, SYSMAINT or DBADM database privileges (not OS privileges) on your local machine. - NOTE: Unlike other database platforms, local IBM DB2 data source registration requires IBM DB2 server approval. - TIP: Only DBADM privileges can be granted on databases using the GRANT statement.
 The other privileges can be assigned only through the database manager configuration. - 4 Your servers have been configured in the IBM DB2 Client Configuration Assistant. - 5 You have tested the connection in the IBM DB2 Client Configuration Assistant and it was a valid connection. - 6 The SQLLIB\BIN subdirectory is in the Windows Path variable. - 7 If you are using DBArtisan, you can see a list of servers in the server list in the Datasource Registration Wizard or in the Discover Datasource dialog box. - 8 You can connect to your server through your specific client utility. - 9 IBM DB2 version 5.x client utilities are installed locally.
 They are included on the IBM DB2 CD.